Cosmological Inflation in N-Dimensional Gaussian Random Fields with Algorithmic Data Compression: Results

 \subsection{Power Spectra Predictions}

-We now present the statistical predictions for observable quantities computed from a Gaussian random inflaton potential with parameters sets \eqref{parameter_set_1}-\eqref{parameter_set_3}.
+We now present the statistical predictions for observable quantities computed from a Gaussian random inflaton potential with parameters sets \eqref{parameter_set_1}--\eqref{parameter_set_3}.
 We assume any error resulting from compression methods is accurately represented in the variance of the outputted spectral quantities.
-First, we examine Figure \ref{quantity_histograms}, which shows weighted, normalized histograms for each of $A_S, n_S, A_T, n_T$, and $r$ for each parameter set, colored by initial condition.
-A few observations to note: \begin{itemize} \item Changing $N$ does not significantly affect the mean or variance of any quantity.
-Future work into higher $N$ is required to confirm that these quantities are insensitive to the dimension of $V$. \item Quantity distributions within $\phi_i$ shells are not necessarily the same as the weighted distributions over entire parameter sets.
-This is especially apparent in the low $\phi_i$ regime (darker blues); secondary peaks are observed in distributions of $A_T$ and $n_T$ (and, by proxy, $r$) that are almost completely void of predictions from high $\phi_i$ simulations. \item Predicted mean values are in variable tension with Planck observations, detailed in Table \ref{table_of_results}.
-For example, $A_S$ is lower than the Planck prediction for all $N=1,2,3$, while $n_S$ predictions are tightly distributed around the accepted value.
-Note that this does not indicate that the Gaussian random potential cannot accommodate all Planck predictions, but that the particular parameter sets \eqref{parameter_set_1}-\eqref{parameter_set_3} are not the best fit. \item Distributions roughly normal, but some (in particular $n_S$ and $A_T$) have slight negative skewness.
-Thus, the variance may not be the best metric of statistical spread for each quantity. \end{itemize} The predictions visualized in each histogram are quantified in Table \ref{table_of_results}.
-We also present some spectral quantities plotted against each other as scatterplots (colored, again, by $\phi_i$) and Gaussian kernel density estimations (KDEs) in Figure \ref{gaussian_kdes}.
-These panels further emphasize a few points: \begin{itemize} \item The scatterplots do not incorporate weights into their visuals, so the lack of resemblance to a multivariate normal distribution is apparent.
-However, the appropriately weighted KDEs still exhibit curving, non-trivial relationships between quantities. \item The starting location $\phi_i$ is a highly relevant initial condition for trajectories in Gaussian random potentials.
-Different $\phi_i$ bins predict quantities clustered in different regions of the scatterplots.
-Deep blues (low $\phi_i$) and bright yellows (high $\phi_i$) show interesting differences from the bulk of the distribution and, even though they are de-weighted to near-negligible contributions, may become of interest with anthropic principle arguments. \item While a majority of the weight goes to tighter regions (as seen in the KDEs), the Gaussian random potential admits many dramatic outliers, making the model all the more interesting and adaptable to modern constraints. \end{itemize} In total, there are ten different combinations of quantities for each of $N=1,2,3$ that could be shown as rows in Figure \ref{gaussian_kdes}, but the chosen three are especially demonstrative and enlightening.
+First, we examine Figure \ref{fig:histograms}, which shows weighted, normalized histograms for each of $A_S, n_S, n_T, r$, and $\beta_{\rm{iso}}$ for each parameter set, colored by initial condition.
+A few observations to note: \begin{itemize} \item Changing $N$ does not significantly affect the mean or variance of any quantity, but weak trends are observed in $n_S$ (positive), $A_T$ (negative), $n_T$ (negative), and $r$ (negative).
+Future work into higher $N$ is required to confirm the sensitivity of perturbation spectra to the dimension of $V$. \item Distributions within individual $\phi_i$ shells are not necessarily the same as the combined distribution for the parameter set.
+This is especially apparent in the low $\phi_i$ regime (darker blues); simulations with low $\phi_i$ predict values of $n_S$, $n_T$, and $r$ that are significantly offset from the overall mean (which is dominated by simulations with intermediate $\phi_i$). \item Predicted mean values are in variable tension with Planck observations, detailed in Table \ref{table:results}.
+For example, $A_S$ is lower than the Planck prediction for all $N=1,2,3$, while $n_S$, $r$, and $\beta_{\rm{iso}}$ predictions are accommodated by all three parameter sets.
+Note that this does not indicate that the Gaussian random potential is unable to accommodate all Planck predictions, but that the particular parameter sets \eqref{parameter_set_1}--\eqref{parameter_set_3} are not the best fit. \item Distributions roughly normal, but some have slight negative skewness (in particular $A_S$ and $n_S$).
+Thus, the variance may not be the best metric of statistical spread for each quantity. \end{itemize} The predictions visualized in each histogram are quantified in Table \ref{table:results}.
+We also present a corner plot of these $5$ spectral quantities for our $N=3$ simulations.
+These panels further emphasize a few points: \begin{itemize} \item Most of the quantities appear to be uncorrelated, however weak correlations are observed in $n_T$ vs. $n_S$ (positive) as well as $n_T$ vs. $r$ (negative).
+Some of the weighted KDEs exhibit curving, non-trivial contours. \item Weighting by Equation \eqref{eq:weights} exaggerates the contributions from simulations with $\phi_i \in [0.5s,1.2s]$ and minimizes contributions from those outside this range, leaving tight kernel density estimations around the means. \end{itemize}